pyControl/docs/docs/user-guide/hardware.md

 ## Inputs and outputs

-The following hardware classes control the behaviour of a single pin on the micropython microcontroller.
+The following hardware classes control the behaviour of a single pin on the Micropython microcontroller.

 ---